 His Tinder conversations were even sadder.
 If a girl even responded to his initial message, which they usually didn’t, it went stale within a few lines.
 His eyes lit up a little as he mentioned he was going to try Bumble and OK Cupid soon as alternatives.
-I was much less enthusiastic that things would be different for him.
+I was much less enthusiastic that things would be different on those apps.

 Online dating has led to most people feeling like Mark: dejected and confused.
 How can it be possible that among the hundreds of profiles, pretty photos, and advanced algorithms, so few people like online dating or find it easy?

 Well, it is possible.
 A recent analysis of all online dating users found that 33% of people have never actually gone on a date with someone they met online!
 All the profile work, swiping, messaging, etc., and 1 in 3 people who try online can’t even get a date…very sad.
 And, it’s worse for Tinder users specifically: 71% of Tinder users have not gone on a single date from the app.

 So how can online dating create such horrible real-world results?
-The answer is simple: online dating creates unrealistic expectations, and then fails to deliver.
+The answer is simple: online dating creates unrealistically high expectations, and then fails to deliver.